ithinksodigital/10x-cards/README.md

 This project is in active development.
 The backend API is complete and ready for frontend integration.
 Key areas for contribution:

-1. **Frontend UI Completion** - React components for card review and SRS interface
+1. **Sets Management Frontend** - Connect sets API to frontend components
-2. **Authentication Frontend** - Complete the auth flow UI
+2. **SRS Study Interface** - Build React components for spaced repetition
-3. **SRS Frontend Integration** - Connect SRS backend to frontend
+3. **Authentication Integration** - Connect auth components to Supabase
 4. **Testing** - Expand test coverage for new features
 5. **Documentation** - Improve user-facing documentation